-The Company permanently analyzes the risks that may be covered by insurance policies, both in the amount of possible losses for the Company as in the characteristics of the risks, so current insurance levels are appropriate.
-Notwithstanding the previous, the occurrence of losses or other liabilities that are not covered by the insurance or that exceed coverage limits may result in additional unexpected and significant costs.
+The Company permanently analyzes the risks that may be covered by insurance policies, both in the amount of possible losses for the Company as in the characteristics of the risks, so current insurance

-7.12 Risk of regulatory changes resulting for the mitigation of the climate change effects standards, and incentives or mandates to develop the generation of renewable energy.
+7.12 Risk of regulatory changes resulting for the mitigation of the climate change effects

+Due to concern over risks of climate change, several countries have adopted, or are considering the adoption of, regulatory frameworks to, among other measures, reduce greenhouse gas emissions.
+These could include adoption of cap and trade regimes, carbon taxes, increased efficiency standards, and incentives or mandates to develop the generation of renewable energy.
 These requirements could reduce demand for fossil fuels, replacing them with energy sources of relatively lower-carbon sources.
 In addition, some governments may provide tax advantages and other subsidies and mandates to make alternative energy sources more competitive against oil and gas.
 Governments may also promote research into new technologies to reduce the cost and increase the scalability of alternative energy sources, all of which could lead to a decrease in the demand for our products.
 In addition, current and pending greenhouse gas regulations may substantially increase our compliance costs and, consequently, increase the price of products distributed by the Company.